 While these questions may at times seem intrusive and excessive, the lender is asking them in order to ensure that you can afford the mortgage and to keep your - and their - investment safe.

 "Ultimately, all these questions are aimed at making lending safer for customers and banks," said Sanders.
 "Falling behind on your mortgage is serious for both borrower and lender - borrowers could be left homeless and lenders out of pocket, so there's not a favourable outcome on either side."

 However, Sanders points out that the affordability questions aren't entirely accurate.
 Most people will change their spending habits in the run-up to buying a home, even if it's just fewer nights out and more time spent in front of the telly.

-"Invariably, the way you run your finances will change significantly pre- and post-home ownership because people make the sacrifices to pay the mortgage," said Sanders.
+"Invariably, the way you run your finances will change significantly pre- and post-home ownership because people make sacrifices to pay the mortgage," said Sanders.

 Credit reports can have a huge impact on your financial life, although aspiring homeowners should also realise that lenders don't entirely fit their lending profile around the credit scores given on such files.

 Different lenders will check credit to a different standard.
 Some may look at missed payments dating back six months, while others may examine a longer period.